virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-4-4-vgd-interview-series-episode-3-bandmemes666.markdown

 **Omnia:** I think I have.
 It’s kind of dubsteppy, right?

-**Cindie:** I don't know, it's like they play — I found out about them because they did like an adult swim feature, where they're playing music inside of a porta potty.
+**Cindie:** I don't know, it's like they play — I found out about them because they did like an Adult Swim feature, where they're playing music inside of a porta potty.
 Like, there's these two guys dressed in clown outfits.
 And they're both sitting in this porta potty like cramped as hell, but they have like drums, keyboards and stuff in there.
 And they're just playing music.
 And it's like, it's very chaotic.
 But one of the guys he plays a soprano saxophone and he's so good.
 Like, I guess he has like a jazz background or something.
 But it sounds like he's so skilled.
 And I don't know, to me the music sounds good, but it's very chaotic.
 It's like a good intro to that kind of genre.

 **Omnia:** Wait, is the porta potty, is that part of the deal?
 Of Clown Core?